jorgemoralespou/minishift-addons-personal/cloud-native-labs/README.md

 Verify you have installed these addons, by following the [general readme](../../Readme.adoc#download-and-use-community-add-ons).

-## Deploy cockpit
+## Deploy
-To deploy cockpit
+To deploy:

 ```
-$ minishift addon apply cockpit
+$ minishift addon apply cloud-native labs
 ```

-## Use cockpit
+## Use
-Find cockpit console at the following URL:
+Find the guide at the following URL:

 ```
-$ minishift openshift service openshift-cockpit -n cockpit
+$ minishift openshift service guide -n workshop
 ```

-You will need to log in with same user and creadentials as to OpenShift

-## Delete cockpit
+## Delete
-To delete cockpit, just do:
+To delete the guide, just do:

 ```
-$ oc delete oauthclients/cockpit-oauth-client project/cockpit --as=system:admin
+$ oc delete project/workshop project/coolstore --as=system:admin
 ```